mirage/mirage-www/tmpl/blog/2016-summer-hackathon-roundup.md

 ### Ctypes 0.7.0 release

-Jeremy released [Ctypes 0.7.0](https://github.com/ocamllabs/ocaml-ctypes/releases/tag/0.7.0) which, along with bug fixes, adds the following features:
+Jeremy released the foreign function interface library [Ctypes 0.7.0](https://github.com/ocamllabs/ocaml-ctypes/releases/tag/0.7.0) which, along with bug fixes, adds the following features:

 * Support for bytecode-only architectures ([#410](https://github.com/ocamllabs/ocaml-ctypes/issues/410))
 * A new `sint` type corresponding to a full-range C integer and updated errno support for its use ([#411](https://github.com/ocamllabs/ocaml-ctypes/issues/411))